dbdimitrov/BingleSeq/README.md

 ![BingleSeq Bulk RNA-Seq compVenn Data](/figures/bulk_compVenn.PNG)

-Furthermore, the DE results from the same packages are used to generate a **Rank-based consesus**.
-The Rank-based consesus is displayed as a table, alongisde adjusted p-values and the ranks for each gene, as calculated by the different packages.
+Furthermore, the DE results from the same packages are used to generate a **Rank-based consensus**.
+The Rank-based consensus is displayed as a table, alongside adjusted p-values and the ranks for each gene, as calculated by the different packages.

 ![BingleSeq Bulk RNA-Seq compRank Data](/figures/bulk_compRank.PNG)